bitfoundation/bit-academy/web/step-05/README.md

         <div class="card product-description">
             <img src="images/logo.png" alt="logo" class="logo" />
             <p>
-                The ToDoApp lets you write, organize, and prioritize your tasks.
+                The TodoApp lets you write, organize, and prioritize your tasks.
-                This way you can be more productive by registering your tasks in the ToDo App
+                This way you can be more productive by registering your tasks in the Todo App
             </p>
         </div>
         <div class="card login-form">